“Never Delegate Understanding” – Charles Eames

 The core concept is that stakeholders are interconnected, making it possible to create value for all of them and the only way to sustain high performance (Diagram 2-9).
 There is an old saying in business, “You better be serving the customer or serving someone who is.”

 We begin with a highly talented and motivated workforce that creates excellent products, services, and experiences for customers.
 Customers are delighted and come back, spending more money, referring friends, and growing the top line.
 Investors are happy as the revenue increases, and operational improvements result in greater efficiencies.
 This flow is enhanced even further by high-performing suppliers and partners who provide great input into the value chain, earning repeat and referral business, resulting in the capital to continuously improve their products, services, and operations.
 When all this is done in a way that is ethical and provides value for society and the environment, we can attract talented workers, consumers who care, and investors concerned about risk.
 All of the above provide even better financial performance, benefiting the investors and the other stakeholders through profit sharing and improved products, services, and operations.

 Diagram 2-9 Stakeholder System

 I once worked for a company where the CEO used to tell employees NOT to focus on the financials.
 The company didn’t have any financial goals, at least none that they communicated to the workforce.
-The CEO would often use basketball to explain how we grew the business and made even more money.
+The CEO often used basketball to explain how we grew the business and made even more money.
 He said, “Watching the financials is like playing basketball while watching the scoreboard.”